Scille/parsec-cloud/docs/rfcs/1020-collaborative-edition.md

 During the `onSave` event, CryptPad provide the full document up-to-date to save.
 For that reason would be best to introduce a differential saving (e.i: compare old vs new to only save changed block, or not save at all if identical)

+> The comparison could be on the whole file or block per block if we want more granularity on the uploaded blocks.

 In the bindings, we likely want to expose a function to do that: